The Public Competition Enforcement Review: France

 Several litigation investigations, initiated in particular following the 2018 opinion on online advertising, should be concluded in 2021.
 This applies to two cases, one concerning intermediation services in the online advertising sector and the other regarding massive data collection practices.

 Antitrust: restrictive agreements and dominance

-The FCA's antitrust enforcement activity, other than cartels, covers restrictive agreements under Articles L.420-1 of the French Commercial Code and/or 101 TFEU and abuse of dominance under Articles L.420-2 and/or 102.
+The FCA's antitrust enforcement activity, other than cartels, covers restrictive agreements under Articles L 420-1 of the French Code of Commerce or 101 TFEU and abuse of dominance under Articles L 420-2 of the French Code of Commerce or 102 TFEU.
 In addition, the FCA is also in charge of sanctioning unjustified exclusive imports in the French overseas territories.

 i Significant cases